 Meet Danny Williams

-Prior to joining The Rep, Danny worked at The Public Theater in New York, where he served in various roles from 2006 to 2021.
-In his final role at The Public as Senior Director, Finance and Administration, he managed the daily and strategic financial operations of the $50 million nonprofit organization, successfully launched an organization-wide intranet, partnered with the development team to achieve fundraising goals, and collaborated on long-term financial planning and analysis, including cash investment strategies, budget analysis, and project management.
-Noteworthy and favorite productions Danny worked on at The Public include Broadway: Fun HomeEclipsedHamilton, and Hair; Off-Broadway: Here Lies LoveInto the WoodsTwelfth NightAs You Like ItWhite Noise, and Rock Bottom.
+Prior to joining The Rep, Williams spent 15 years at The Public Theater in New York, serving in a variety of leadership roles from 2006 to 2021.
+In his final role as Senior Director of Finance and Administration, he helped oversee the daily and strategic financial operations of the $50 million nonprofit organization.
+His work included long-term financial planning and analysis, cash and investment strategy, budgeting, project management, organizational systems, and partnership with fundraising and programmatic teams.

-Danny serves on the National Planning Committee for The Professional Non-Profit Theatre Coalition, working to promote lasting governmental partnership to support arts education, and workforce development and infrastructure needs in theatres across the country.
-He has also participated in panels at national conferences for Theatre Communications Group (TCG), the Association of Fundraising Professionals (AFP), and Tessitura Network.
-He also is on the board of INTAR Theatre, committed to the development and continuation of the Latine voice in American theatre and beyond.
+A frequent speaker on arts leadership and management, Williams has presented at national conferences and convenings for Theatre Communications Group (TCG), the Association of Fundraising Professionals (AFP), Tessitura Network, and CCS Fundraising.
+He has also served on the board of INTAR Theatre, an organization committed to the development and continuation of the Latine voice in American theatre.

 In The News